-Many new visitors to our website have just recently begun to transition to life in a wheelchair.
-Whether due to a medical condition, accident, or unexpected illness, we understand that this transition can be jarring.
+Are you newly adjusting to life after a spinal cord injury?
+Whether due to a medical condition, accident, or unexpected illness, we understand that this transition to life in a wheelchair can be jarring.
+Closed system catheters could be a helpful addition to your bladder management routine.

 Our founder, Todd Brown, experienced this first-hand after his motocross accident, which left him paralyzed from the chest down.
 It took time for him to fully adjust to all the changes that came with being a new paraplegic, including struggles with frequent urinary tract infections at first.
 This can be common for those new to using catheters since improper use (such as washing and reusing catheters) can lead to UTIs.